6 Tips to Write Irresistible Business Reports in English

 Good language makes a good impression, whether you are writing a report as part of your job, or as part of an exam.

-The best way to learn new words is to use them.
-So whenever you hear a new word or expression, write it down and make your own sentences with it.
+The best way to really learn these new words is to use them, so whenever you come across a new word or expression, write it down and make your own sentences with it.

 When it comes to grammar, you should try to use more complex grammatical structures like “if” clauses.
 For example, in the recommendations section, you could include something like: